yencal/machine-learning-algorithms/LinearRegression/README.md

 Implementation of unregularized linear regression machine learning model from scratch in python.
-All code is vectorized for fast computation.
+All codes is vectorized for fast computation.